yortus/multimethods/README.md

 - clients can provide their own `FALLBACK` value via MM options

+## Handlers
+- regular handlers (functions)
+- metahandlers (specially marked functions)
+- chains of handlers (arrays)
+  - may be all regular, all meta, or a mix
+  - if mixed, all metahandlers must be contiguous and leftmost in the chain array.
+This restriction is to simplify understanding dispatch of chains.
+It means that the handlers will execute in left-to-right order across the chain array.
+I.e. in a chain:
+    - (a) the metahandlers are all less specific than the regular handlers (so leftmost executes first)
+    - (b) the metahandlers are increasing order of specificity from left-to-right (so leftmost executes first)
+    - (c) the regular handlers are decreasing order of specificity from left-to-right (so leftmost executes first)

 ## Compatibility
 - TL;DR: Node.js 6+, recent browsers, IE11